rearc-data/nppes-npi-registry-data-cms/product-description.md

 #### Data Source

-The provided data files are presented in CSV format, while the associated documentation files are presented PDF format.
+The provided data files are presented in CSV format, while the associated documentation files are presented in PDF format.
 For details regarding the included files visit [CMS's webpage for NPI Data Dissemination](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/DataDissemination).